How to Set HubSpot: Enable the OAuth 2.0 Option

 Set HubSpot as the Post Submit Action in Forms

-Open the required form, move to the Post Submit Actions section on the right panel, and click the “New Action” button.
+Move to the Post Submit Actions section on the right panel, and click the “+ New Action” button.

-Then, in the newly appeared Add new action pop-up, choose “HubSpot” action and click the corresponding button.
+Then, in the newly appeared Add new action pop-up, choose the “HubSpot” action and click the corresponding button.

 Next, enable the Use Global Settings toggle in the Edit HubSpot pop-up.